Synodic-Software/CPPython-Vcpkg/README.md

 # CPPython-Vcpkg

-A plugin for CPPython that implements a Vcpkg generator for C++ projects.
+A plugin for CPPython that implements a Vcpkg provider for C++ projects.